datalad-handbook/book/docs/usecases/external_collaboration.rst

    $ datalad rerun runme

+Note how much better the model performs on the real data, and how the contents in ``predictions.csv`` change.
-Finally, the data provider would share the resulting outputs back to the external collaborator.
+The data provider would then share the resulting outputs back to the external collaborator - and not the sensitive input data.
+Thus, the analysis was conducted verifiably on specified sensitive input data in a transparently recorded version, but without sharing the sensitive file contents.

 .. rubric:: Footnotes

 .. [#f1] When would it be useful to have simulated data?
 For example for variable names or data ranges in tabular data.
 This way, external collaborators know that their scripts need to extract the columns "``age``", "``cortisol_morning``" and "``cortisol_evening``", and that a value of "``-2``" denotes missing data that should be filtered out.